 By using the colors and their relative values, we can paint three-dimensional forms quite easily.
 Remember, with the color wheel method of painting, we are after clean bright color and value shifts, not completely accurate color!

-For practice, let’s paint that orange using the color wheel method.
-Place your orange next to a window or other good light source, then make a value sketch to help you see how the value shifts on the orange.
+We’re going to find out by painting that orange using the color wheel method.
+Let’s start by placing your orange next to a window or other good light source, then make a value sketch to help you see how the value shifts on the orange.

 I used a range of four to five values in the simple sketch below, with the white of the paper for my lightest light.
 The values are white, light, mid-tone and shadow.

 Next, draw the orange on watercolor paper (basically, draw an oval) and begin to paint the orange.
-You’ll start with the warm yellow-orange on the top-left of the orange where the light is strongest.
+You’ll need to make a warm yellow-orange paint color for the top-left of the orange where the light is strongest.

-Depending on your specific paint colors, you may need to mix a few colors to get the right orange.
+Depending on your specific paint colors, you may need to mix a few colors to get the correct orange hue for that top-left area.
 If you have orange paint straight from the tube, add yellow to make it a lighter color.
-If you are mixing orange from yellow and red, use a more yellow mix.
+If you are mixing orange from yellow and red, use a more yellow to make it a brighter color.

 Then, without rinsing the brush, pick up or mix a slightly darker orange.
-Use the tube orange or mix a true orange for this step and paint the mid-tone of the orange where the light is beginning to turn into shadow.
+Add a little red, or just use a tube of orange color or mix a true orange for this step.
+Use this color to paint the mid-tone of the orange where the light is beginning to turn into shadow.

 Don’t use too many strokes or scrub on the paper to mix the colors.
 Place each color mix just next to the last, touching or even slightly overlapping.
-They should mingle and mix naturally.
+They should mingle and mix naturally on the paper.
 Too much stroking with your brush will create lines and an overworked look.
 Keep this fresh and easy.

-For the last step, mix or pick up a darker orange to complete the shadow shape of the orange.
+For the last step, make a darker orange to complete the shadow shape of the orange.
 (You will probably need to add a little bit of red to make this darker orange.)
 Continue to paint the shadow side of the orange with this darker mix.

 It was at this stage of painting that I “lifted” the color from the top-left area of the orange to show a white highlight.
 To do this I rinsed my brush in clean water, wiped it until it was just damp, and used it to remove some of the damp paint in the lightest section of the orange.